-2. Since the children of the Mitzri Sheni are kosher, because the Torah says that the third generation of a Mitzri may marry into Klal Yisrael, therefore a girl who has relations with the Mitzri Sheni is kosher to Kehunah.
+2. Since the children of the Mitzri Sheni are valid Jews, as the Torah says that the third generation of a Mitzri convert may marry into Klal Yisrael, a girl who has relations with the Mitzri Sheni is not invalided to Kehunah.

-3. Since the daughters of the Ger Amoni or Moavi may marry into Klal Yisrael, because the Torah says that only the males from Amoni and Moavi are prohibited and not the females, therefore the girl who has relations with the Ger Amoni or Moavi is kosher to Kehunah.
+3. Since the daughters of the Ger Amoni or Mo'avi may marry into Klal Yisrael, as the Torah says that only the males from Amon and Mo'av are prohibited and not the females, the girl who has relations with the Ger Amoni or Mo'avi is not invalided to Kehunah.

 5. This is referring to a case in which her husband dies on the day of marriage.
-Up until forty days after the death of her husband she may eat Terumah even though she might be pregnant.
-The reason is because even if she is pregnant, for the first forty days of pregnancy the child is regarded as just a sac of water and does not prohibit her from eating Terumah.
+Up until 40 days after the death of her husband, she may eat Terumah even though she might be pregnant.
+This is because even if she is pregnant, for the first 40 days of pregnancy the child is regarded as just a sac of water and does not prohibit her from eating Terumah.

-6. Since she was pregnant she is not allowed to eat Terumah and thus she must pay the value of the Terumah plus an additional fifth to the Kohen.
+6. Since she was pregnant, she is not allowed to eat Terumah and thus she must pay the value of the Terumah, plus an additional Chomesh, to the Kohen.

-7. Even if both the Arus and the Arusah admit that they had intimate relations the child is a definite Mamzer according to Rav.
-Rava says the child is only a definite Mamzer according to Rav if she is suspected of having relations with other people.
+7. Even if both the Arus and the Arusah admit that they had intimate relations, the child is a definite Mamzer, according to Rav.
+Rava says that the child is a definite Mamzer according to Rav only if the woman is suspected of having relations with other men.